A

 Age related challenges

-Changing physical needs impacting how they maintain their wellbeing over time.
+Isolation and changing physical needs impacting how they maintain their wellbeing over time.

-Changing physical needs impacting how they maintain their wellbeing over time.
+Isolation and changing physical needs impacting how they maintain their wellbeing over time.

 *Please note actual numbers are hidden for confidentiality reasons.